PayalJadhav013/Event-Mgmt-System/README.md

         ng serve
       ````
    5. Access the Application🌍
-      >  Backend will be running at http://localhost:8080/.
+      > Backend will be running at http://localhost:8080/
-      >  Frontend will be running at http://localhost:4200/.
+      > Frontend will be running at http://localhost:4200/
-      >  Open your browser and go to the Angular app at http://localhost:4200/ to interact with the Event Management System.
+      > Open your browser and go to the Angular app at http://localhost:4200/ to interact with the Event Management System

 ## Contribution🤝
    Feel free to fork this repository, make changes, and submit pull requests.
 Please follow best practices for code formatting and include tests for new features or bug fixes.